facebook/react-native-website/docs/accessibility.md

 #### accessibilityRole (iOS, Android)

-Accessibility Role tells a person using either VoiceOver on iOS or TalkBack on Android the type of element that is focused on.
+Accessibility Role tells a person using either VoiceOver on iOS or TalkBack on Android the purpose or role of a given element.
 To use, set the `accessibilityRole` property to one of the following strings:

 - **none** Used when the element has no role.
 - **button** Used when the element should be treated as a button.